 And what if women didn’t want to go along with, or even be a part OF, any culture that was “all-bro-most-of-the-time”?
 I had heard personal stories in my years in the business from female friends and colleagues about the consequences of being viewed as an ‘outsider’— amounting to ‘major shade’— for instance, being left out of plumb assignments, not invited to the informal bonding of drinks or dinners, and shut out of decision-making meetings.
 The culture of the ad agency seemed to have power to either give influence (to those “in) or take away influence (to those “out”)— the effect of which, it seemed to me, might amount to something that could hold women back in a more day-to-day, insidious manner than even outright discrimination.

-I approached the 3% Conference about partnering on this project, and offered to conduct qualitative research delving into ad agency culture.
+I approached the 3% Conference founders and offered to conduct qualitative research delving into ad agency culture.
 As part of this effort, I spoke to 20 women across the country, with the help of strategist Jennifer Hunley.
 We spoke to women up and down the ranks, from junior level to executive level, and to women in all roles with in the agency world (project managers to account to strategy to creative to media).
 The stories of twenty women were each unique, and yet, had some similar themes— each with something to say about ad agency culture and the way it had impacted them and their professional (and personal) lives.
 When I initially began the project, I was energized and enthusiastic— and don’t mind sharing that after hearing women’s stories about the perils of agency culture, I felt a bit deflated upon finishing it.

 Here’s what we learned, in 4 main summarized points— after which, I share many (unattributed for protection) supporting quotes and anecdotes from the women I spoke to, so you can hear their voices and perspectives directly.

 Day-to-day ad agency culture is a strong force, and a reminder to women that they are not as welcome in this particular business as men, by telegraphing they don’t completely belong.
-While not as forward as the outright discrimination reported in the quantitative studies done by the 4As and The Elephant on Madison Avenue, ad agency culture is a more insidious undercurrent that affects women daily.
+While not as forward as the outright discrimination reported in the quantitative studies done by the 4A’s and The Elephant on Madison Avenue, ad agency culture is a more insidious undercurrent that affects women daily.
 The people we spoke to reported agency culture is so defined and persistent that you’re either “IN” or “OUT”– with little inbetween.
-Even when hiring, candidates are routinely screened for “fit” and how they will mesh with the culture– are they like the rest of the people in the agency?
+When hiring, candidates are routinely screened for “fit” and how they will mesh with the culture– are they like the rest of the people in the agency?
 Or will they stand out and contrast?
 Then, once on-boarded, employees are opted-in to the attitudes, rituals, and behaviors of their agency.
 This issue of “fit” within agency culture, as reported by the women we spoke with, seems to not just impact women’s ability to RISE within ad agencies, but also their DESIRE to rise within ad agencies, as not only do women feel they MUST participate in the culture to be accepted, appreciated, and rise– but they also feel their personality and personal values are NOT akin to it, meaning they feel an internal conflict about “fitting in” to the culture.

-Ad agencies tend to hire folks that will be a “fit” for the culture of ad agencies, and that dilutes the ability for anyone to provide an alternate point-of-view
+Ad agencies tend to hire folks that will be a “fit” for the culture of ad agencies, and that dilutes the ability for anyone to provide an alternate point-of-view:

 - “We talk too much in recruiting and retention— we use the word ‘fit’ too much.
 What does it mean if someone is a great ‘fit’?
 Someone not too sensitive, an extrovert, is very informal with a very quick wit, from a humor standpoint will lead with sarcasm— not wholesome, cause they are not gonna fit if they are— regardless of department… The snobbishness and the attitude kicks in— there is a clubbish-ness to it.
 Are we good enough to be in the club?”